OGRECave/ogre-next/Docs/src/manual/hlms.md

 When the texture is being loaded for the first time, the manager will try to insert it into the first available array/atlas it sees, or else create a new one.
-Several parameters affect the creation of the texture array/atlas, which can be configured in
+Several parameters affect the creation of the texture array/atlas, which can be configured in:

 ```cpp
 DefaultTextureParameters mDefaultTextureParameters[NUM_TEXTURE_TYPES];